 Risk of youth

 Rookies traditionally post sluggish shooting rates, claim inflated turnover rates and often battle for consistent minutes.
-There are certainty exceptions who have proved capable of providing immense fantasy value as professional freshmen, such as Chris Paul, Damian Lillard or, more recently, Ben Simmons and Donovan Mitchell.
+There are certainty exceptions who have proved capable of providing immense fantasy value as professional freshmen, such as Chris Paul, Damian Lillard or, more recently, Ben Simmons, Donovan Mitchell and Ja Morant.
 The issue is that the shiny-new-object factor tends to drive up the draft position of marquee rookies to prices they can rarely live up to in regards to value.

-If an exciting prospect like Brandon Clarke slides late into your draft, it's fine to take the risk on a player who could assume uniquely valuable workloads from the first tip, but just don't overload on youth.
-Zion Williamson could be the rare outlier joining the group of esteemed names above, but in general, roto is a format that rewards cost certainty and consistency, and this is something rookies rarely offer.
+If an exciting prospect like Killian Hayes slides late in your draft, it's fine to take the risk on a player who could assume uniquely valuable workloads from the first tip, but just don't overload on youth.
+In general, roto is a format that rewards cost certainty and consistency, and this is something rookies rarely offer.

 As Embiid might advise, trust your process.